davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-03-28-git-basics.md

 1. From GitHub, go to your repository's **Code** tab and select the **Code** button.
 1. Select **HTTPS** and use the clipboard icon to copy the URL.
-1. From the VS Code terminal, clone the repository.
-Replace `<GitHub account>` including the angle brackets with your GitHub account.
+1. From the VS Code terminal, paste the link to clone the repository.

     ```plaintext
     git clone https://github.com/<GitHub account>/testrepo.git